Ted LyonsTheodore Amar Lyons

 As a young right-hander, Lyons primarily threw fastballs.
 He led the American League in wins in 1925 and 1927.
-His finest season was perhaps 1930, when he won 20 games for the third time (22-15), led the AL in complete games (29) and innings (297.7).
-Between 1929 and 1931, Lyons suffered a series of arm and back injuries, and began to throw more slow curves, even slower curves, and knuckleballs.
+His finest season was perhaps 1930, when he won 20 games for the third time (22-15) and led the AL in complete games (29) and innings (297.2).
+Between 1929 and 1931, Lyons suffered a series of arm and back injuries and began to throw more slow curves – and even slower curves – and knuckleballs.
 His ability to reinvent his repertoire effectively made a new pitcher out of him.

-Lyons remains the franchise leader in wins, with 260, and the White Sox retired his number, 16, in 1987.
-New York Yankees manager Joe McCarthy once said, “If he’d pitched for the Yankees, he would have won over 400 games.”
+New York Yankees manager Joe McCarthy once said: “If he’d pitched for the Yankees, he would have won over 400 games.”

 Year Inducted: 1955